jdvivar/ing-landing-hipotecas-codesandbox/README.md

 ### I want to modify/add/remove X thing but it doesn't seem like any of these slots will do the work for me
 Sure, ask me what you want to customise [opening an issue](https://github.com/jdvivar/ing-landing-hipotecas-demo/issues/new) and I'll do it as soon as I can.

-### What is Glith?
+### What is [Glitch](https://glitch.com/about)?
 Are you planning to use Glitch for managing web content?
 To the last question: no way!
 Glitch is just a tool to edit code directly in the browser without much hassle.
 I think it gives anyone the opportunity to play and explore in ways they might have never thought of before.
+Find out more bout Glitch in [its about page](https://glitch.com/about).

 ### Do you have unaddressed questions?
 Please don't hesitate and [open an issue](https://github.com/jdvivar/ing-landing-hipotecas-demo/issues/new) assigning `question` as label.
 I'll answer as soon as I can plus you'll help improve this documentation.